Bartlesville Radio » News » Will Drake Sworn in as District 11 District Attorney

 Chase McNutt

-Former District 11 assistant District Attorney Will Drake was sworn in today as the District Attorney for Nowata and Washington County.
+Former District 11 assistant District Attorney Will Drake was sworn in today by Judge Linda Thomas as the District Attorney for Nowata and Washington County.
 Drake has served under former District Attorney Kevin Buchanan for the last 12 years and has been a huge help to Drake.

 Here is what Drake had to say about what Kevin Buchanan has meant to him in his career.